ibm-cloud-docs/AnalyticsEngine/troubleshooting.md

 {: troubleshoot}
 {: support}

-Tracing can be enabled by setting `BLUEMIX_TRACE` environment variable to `true` (case ignored).
+Tracing can be enabled by setting `IBMCLOUD_TRACE` environment variable to `true` (case ignored).
 When trace is enabled,  additional debugging information is printed to the terminal.

 On Linux/macOS terminal:

 ```
-$ export BLUEMIX_TRACE=true
+$ export IBMCLOUD_TRACE=true
 ```

 On Windows prompt:

 ```
-SET BLUEMIX_TRACE=true
+SET IBMCLOUD_TRACE=true
 ```

-To disable tracing, set the `BLUEMIX_TRACE` environment variable to `false` (case ignored).
+To disable tracing, set the `IBMCLOUD_TRACE` environment variable to `false` (case ignored).

 ## Command line interface: No cluster endpoint found
 {: #no-cluster-endpoint}